-3.1 The governing board
+3.1 The Governors

-The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
-The governing board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.
+The Governors have ultimate responsibility to make arrangements to support pupils with medical conditions.
+The Governors will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.